Bratteli diagrams, translation flows and their $C^*$-algebras: Orders on the path space

-The proof is quite easy and we omit it except to remark that to see the order on the path space is linear, we need the condition $V_{0}$ is a single vertex.
-This structure, as an ordered space, has a nice interaction with states, as summarized below, at least in the case that the diagram is simple and $X_{\mathcal{B}}$ is infinite.
+\begin{proof} The statement is quite easy and we omit it except to remark that to see the order on the path space is linear, we need the condition $V_{0}$ is a single vertex.

+In the second part, the existence of the infinite paths easily follows from the fact that for any vertex $v$, $s^{-1}\{ v \}$ is linearly ordered so it contains unique $s$-maximal and $s$-minimal elements and a simple induction argument.
+The properties of the paths $px_{r(p)}^{s-min}, px_{r(p)}^{s-max}$ are obvious from the definitions.